jaredjgebel/ux-portfolio/src/journal/ux-as-an-independent-study.md

 #### _Hooked<span>:</span> How to Build Habit-Forming Products_, Nir Eyal

 Eyal’s popular (and controversial) book exposes the psychological tactics that drive users to come back to a product again and again.
-He’s gotten some criticism for writing a playbook to model the triggers of addiction.
-Still, his description of how tech companies influence people's behavior is accurate.
-Eight years in retrospect, his perspective does come across as a bit naive (and he tries to offer a remedy in his 2019 book _Indistractable: How to Control Your Attention and Choose Your Life_).
+He’s gotten some criticism for essentially writing a playbook to model the triggers of addiction.
+Still, his description of how technology influences people's behavior is accurate.
+Eight years in retrospect, his perspective does come across as overly optimistic (and he offers a remedy in his 2019 book _Indistractable: How to Control Your Attention and Choose Your Life_).
 Regardless, one of the most salient points is that a product's most engaged users don’t return out of muscle memory - they invest themselves into the platform.

 #### _How to Make Sense of Any Mess_, Abby Covert

 Here, Covert lays out her approach to information architecture.
 The book is about developing a more attentive mindset toward the way organizations communicate and structure information.
-It’s based around a series of mantra-like tenets such as “By facing reality, we can find solutions” and “There’s distance between reality and your intent.”
+It’s based around a series of mantra-like tenets such as “There’s distance between reality and your intent” and "The way you organize things says a lot about you."
 If you like theoretical and idea-driven works (raises hand), you’ll enjoy it.
 As an added plus, the book is [available online for free](http://www.howtomakesenseofanymess.com/).

 Up next on my list are: